What is Breast Augmentation?

 An augmentation mammoplasty takes about 1 hour and is usually done in my accredited office surgery suite under sedation.
-A pair of implants will be placed under your breasts to enhance the volume and give the impression of a lift or a fuller upper breast.
-Nonetheless, you will keep your basic underlying shape in terms of cleavage and position unless we decide together that you would look better with a breast lift (mastopexy) performed at the same time.
-The operation involves an incision, which is just under an inch long and usually in the fold under your breast, if you have a fold.
+A pair of implants will be placed under your breasts to enhance the volume and give the impression of “lift” or a fuller upper breast.
+Nonetheless, you will keep your basic underlying shape in terms of cleavage and position unless we decide together than you would look better with a breast lift (mastopexy) performed at the same time.
+The operation involves an incision, which is over 1 inch long and usually just above fold under your breast if you have a fold.
 The advantage of these locations is that they are well hidden in terms of scarring.
 In my opinion, other less optimal incisions are on the breast skin where it is very visible or in the axilla (armpits) where it can easily show if you have not healed perfectly.
 I would be glad to discuss these incisions with you.

 Everyone’s pain threshold is very different, but this operation can be quite uncomfortable for 24-72 hours after surgery.
 This is often related to the size of the implant placed.
 You should plan to take approximately 1 week off from work, more if your job is very physical.
-Afterwards, a certain amount of soreness should be anticipated for several weeks, and again, this is very variable from one patient to another.
-You will take a strong pain medication by mouth after the surgery for a variable amount of time.
+I can improve the pain by injecting Exparel which is a long-acting lidocaine into the wound.
+Botox also can be injected into the muscle for larger implants, but both of these involve additional cost.
+A certain amount of soreness should be anticipated for several weeks, and again, this is very variable from one patient to another.
+You will probably take a pain medication by mouth after the surgery for a variable amount of time.

 I will see you in the office several days after your surgery.
 This will be to check for any evidence of infection or bleeding and to answer any questions you might have.
 You will be seen often initially after your surgery, but eventually I will see you on a yearly basis just to make sure that I am happy with your breast exam and that you are getting the proper follow-up and mammograms as you should.

 There are complications associated with the implants.
 Everyone forms some scar tissue around the implant.
 I think it is very similar to an oyster which, when irritated by a grain of sand, forms a pearl.
 Some patients will develop a little scar tissue, while others put down layer upon layer of scar tissue.
-Unfortunately, there is no way to predict which patients will form a lot of scar tissue (encapsulation) and which patients will not, except that smokers and smooth implants probably tend to encapsulate more.
+Unfortunately, there is no way to predict which patients will form a lot of scar tissue (encapsulation) and which patients will not, except that smokers tend to encapsulate more.
 Should a capsule form, most patients do not need to do anything about it except realize that the implant will be a bit harder on one or both sides than one would have hoped.
 There is also a medication that I can prescribe, as well as exercises, if we catch the encapsulation early.
 Occasionally, and this is around 5%, a patient will have to go back to the operating room so that we can remove the scar tissue and possibly replace the implant.
-Another complication is infection.
+Another possible complication is infection.
 This happens in less than 1 in 500 patients in my practice, but unfortunately when it does happen, it can mean removing the implant because antibiotics alone may not be enough to manage the infection.
 I would like you to email me immediately if you have any concerns.
-The implant can usually be replaced at a later time.
-Bleeding also occurs infrequently.
-There is a very rare risk of numbness of the nipples with this operation, but I have not seen this frequently.
+Bleeding occurs very infrequently.
+There is a very rare risk of numbness of the nipples with this operation, but I have not seen this.
 You might be a little bruised after the surgery, but rarely a patient can develop a pocket of blood which will need to be drained in the operating room.
-For this reason, we will limit your physical activity for a few weeks after surgery and have you avoid any medications which can have you bleed more freely.
+For this reason, we will limit your physical activity for a few weeks after surgery and you will avoid any medications which can have you bleed more freely.

 It is very difficult to know the exact rupture or deflation rate, but it is probably about 1% per year, so say 20% by 20 years.
-It is controversial, but many surgeons believe that smooth saline implants tend to encapsulate more but rupture less.
-Textured implants may rupture more but encapsulate less.
-Silicone implants often have silent ruptures which are not recognized until scar tissue forms or until detected on a mammogram.
+Silicone implants often have “silent” ruptures which are not recognized until scar tissue forms or until detected on a mammogram.
 Silicone also feels more natural in general but requires a larger incision.
 Saline deflation is easy to treat surgically whereas a silicone rupture is generally not.
+I have been using the Ideal Implant for several years.
+This is a Saline Implant within a saline implant.
+It tends to feel more natural, like a silicone implant but with the safety of a saline implant.
 There is no perfect prosthetic device, and we will discuss the pros and cons of all of them in the office together.
 The manufacturer will sell you an inexpensive extended warranty for the implants which will help lessen any future expenses associated with deflation or rupture for a period of time.
 I strongly recommend that you buy this warranty as deflation is by far the most common complication.
 I generally use saline-filled implants for breast augmentation unless you request silicone.